Dazaifu shrine - Fukuoka Travel Guide

 Fukuoka Kimono Rental

-Alongside the exciting cruise, we suggest you also book this Fukuoka Kimono Rental where you can choose various accessories and designs to pair it with.
-You can take pictures and walk around Tojogi Temple and Meiji Parl to cap off the experience.
+In addition to the exciting cruise, we recommend booking the Fukuoka Kimono Rental, where you can choose from a variety of accessories and designs to pair with it.
+You can take photos and walk around Tojogi Temple and Meiji Palace to conclude the experience.

 Rent a Kimono